rstacruz/remount/README.md

-# react-web-components
+# Remount

-> I'll explain later, as soon as I have a name
+> Mount React components to the DOM using custom elements

 ## Usage